 To animate SVGs it’s simply a matter of providing an SVG animator with a clear set of instructions.
 In effect it’s a bit like giving directions to someone drawing with a pen; move your hand 3 inches to the left; now go right at 180 degrees, continue for 5 inches; and so on.

-In addition to drawing an SVG at any scale, rotation or color, we can also tell the computer to draw an SVG only up to a certain length.
-And, by animating this length from zero up to the path’s full length, we can watch the path come together as an animation.
+These instructions may describe shapes like squares and circles, but they are usually compressed into“paths” or curved lines that describe arbitrary forms.SVG paths have a beginning and end—and, consequentially, a length.
+So in addition to drawing an SVG at any scale, rotation or color, we can also tell the computer to draw an SVG path only up to a certain length.
+And, by animating this length from zero up to the path’s full length, you can watch the path come together as an SVG animation.

 To bring SVG images into Framer and use them with the Animator component, drag an SVG image onto the canvas, then double click on the icon to convert the icon into a Custom Icon.

-While there isn’t an option to Loop the animation, you can always set the Count property to a very high number and hope that it’s enough!
+While there isn’t an option to loop the animation, you can always set the Count property to a very high number and hope that it’s enough!